luisfv28/igua-toolkit/README.md

 # The IGUA toolkit
 This is the igua toolkit : )
-An open source project to help us get reliable water for everyne, averywhere, anytime.
+An open source project to help us get reliable water for everyone, everywhere, anytime.